hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/ec2_image_well_known_owner_aliases.rst

 cloud configuration.
 For more information about image filtering refer to the description of the CSV2 table ec2_image_filters.

-These aliases may be used the image filtering process (see the CSV2 of specnumbers Amazon EC2 shares many thousands of (kernel) images offered by their users.
-Many of thses images should be of little interest since the owner could be anyone who uses Amazon EC2 and the content of their images could be unreliable or malicious.
+These aliases are used to populate fields of the User Interface (UI) and during the image filtering process (for more information refer to the description of the CSV2 table ec2_image_filters).

 Keys: